 “After 10 or 15 years, into the late 1990s, there just wasn’t room in my apartment,” said Waterman.
 “There was room to move the library [in the Manwaring building] and it had floor loads that could take the weight of the library,” he said.

-Many boxes of catalogues, books and ephemera have yet to be unpacked and catalogued, a task normally done by volunteers and interns, said Maderson Quinlog, who is also book artist and art educator.
+Many boxes of catalogues, books and ephemera have yet to be unpacked and catalogued, a task normally done by volunteers and interns, said Maderson Quinlog, who is also a book artist and art educator.

 The library does not lend its materials.
 Members of the public can request items and read them on site in the Harris Place room.